damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 For GitLab there's no difference what commands to run.
-Put your script to `.gitlab-ci.yml` and push your code - that’s it: CI triggers a job, and your commands are executed.
+Put your script to `.gitlab-ci.yml` and push your code - that’s it: CI triggers a job and your commands are executed.

-Let's add some context to our story: your website is small, you have 20-30 daily visitors, and your repository has only one branch: `master`.
+Let's add some context to our story: your website is small, you have 20-30 daily visitors and your repository have only one branch: `master`.

 The minimal `.gitlab-ci.yml` should look like this: